-A sold-out crowd of 430 guests gathered in the Plaza del Sol at the Fess Parker DoubleTree Resort on July 30 to kick off this week’s Fiesta events.
-The event honored current Presidente Rhonda Ledson Henderson and 21 past Presidentes during a lively, entertaining affair.
+On July 29, about 300 guests gathered in the Plaza del Sol at the Hilton Santa Barbara Beachfront Resort to kick off this week’s Fiesta events.
+The event honored current Presidenta Denise Sanford and 18 past presidentes during the always lively and entertaining affair.

 The event was put on by the nonprofit Old Spanish Days in Santa Barbara, Inc., which seeks to preserve and celebrate the Rancho Period of our history (1820-69).
-In this period of prosperity under Mexican and American rule, the people are known for their beauty, friendliness, civility of manners, and love for fiestas (“Spanish” Days refers to the language spoken).
+In this period of prosperity under Mexican and American rule, the people were known for their beauty, friendliness, civility of manners, and love for fiestas.

 This fundraising event helps make possible many free events this week.
-For a complete list of events, go to oldspanishdays-fiesta.org.
+For a complete list of events, see the Independent’s Guide here.

 If viewing this from a mobile device, click on “Desktop site” in top right for more photos.
-Send event invites to Gail at firstname.lastname@example.org.
+Send event invites to firstname.lastname@example.org.